rbisdorff/Digraph3/docSphinx/tutorial.rst

 With the given ticket, saved in a text file in the working directory, we may request from the Rubis solver the corresponding best choice recommendation:
     >>> solver.showSolution()

-and, in a system browser window, browse the `solution file`_.
+and, in a system browser window, browse again the `solution file`_.

    .. _solution file: _static/officeChoice.xml1BYyGVwV866hSNZoSolution.html